-Families often come to DIR/Floortime to build healthy foundations for social, emotional, and intellectual capacities rather than focusing on skills and isolated behaviors after a diagnosis of Autism Spectrum Disorder (ASD).
+Families often come to DIR/Floortime to build healthy foundations for social, emotional, and intellectual capacities rather than focusing on skills and isolated behaviors after a diagnosis of being on the Autism Spectrum.
 The Developmental, Individual differences, Relationship-based (DIR) Model outlines six basic core functional emotional developmental capacities that are foundational in human development.

 This week we welcome back occupational therapist and DIR Expert Training Leader, Maude Le Roux, to discuss her new comprehensive, innovative assessment process.